Krýsuvík (volcanic system): Eruptions

+From about July 2020 until autumn 2023 there was upward vertical ground motion in the Krýsuvík area and after this the ground started subsiding.
+This may be associated with magma movement underground.

 List of lava fields

-There are some important lava fields which originated in eruptions of the Krýsuvík volcanic system since the end of the last glacial spell (last 13,000 years).
+These are some lava fields which originated in eruptions of the Krýsuvík volcanic system since the end of the last glacial spell 13,000 years ago.